-In order to be eligible for a Scholarship, a new student must be an applicant to the Arabic track of the B.C.I.S. degree program, majoring in either Digital Production and Story Telling or Journalism.
+In order to be eligible for a Scholarship, a high school student must be an Arab National and applicant to the Arabic track of the B.C.I.S. degree program, majoring in either Digital Production and Storytelling or Journalism.
 High school applicants should have at least a 90% grade average (or equivalent).